Have you ever wondered about sustainable travel and how you can help make small positive changes to help our environment?

 12. Join a beach clean and leave only footprints.

 Beach clean ups can be such a fun and interactive way to meet new people while also leaving a positive impact on the area you were visiting.
 Local beach cleans can be found through tourism websites.
 For example, Bournemouth beach clean ups collect over 2,000 tonnes of rubbish, 45% of which is recyclable and organic material.
+Check out my weekend guide to Bournemouth here.

 13. Go to sustainable restaurants.